top1944/duckuments/docs/17_setup/0_0_buying_parts.md

-# Acquiring the parts for the Duckiebot
+# Acquiring the parts for the Duckiebot (2017 version)

 The trip begins with acquiring the parts.
 Here, we provide a link to all bits and pieces that are needed to build a Duckiebot and the Duckietowns.